History of slavery in Utah: Black enslavement by Mormons

-In January 1852, Brigham Young, then Territorial Governor of Utah addressed the Joint Session of the Legislature and advocated for slavery.
+In January 1852, Brigham Young, then Territorial Governor of Utah, addressed the Joint Session of the Legislature and advocated for slavery.
 On February 4, 1852, Utah passed the Act in Relation to Service, which officially legalized slavery in Utah territory.
-Like in other slave states, slaves tried to escape, were sold or donated, wanted their freedoms and were often treated similar to the slaves in other states.
+As in the other slave states, slaves tried to escape, were sold or donated, wanted their freedoms and were often treated similar to the slaves in other states.
 However, there were several unique characteristics to Utah slavery laws.
 The slave could be released for abuse or sexual relationships.
 Masters were required to clothe, educate and punish their slaves.

+Orson Pratt was a vocal opponent of legalizing slavery in Utah.
+He stated that slavery is "a great evil" and that “for us to bind the African because he is different from us in color [is] enough to cause the angels in heaven to blush!”
+While the legislation that allowed slavery passed in 1852, Pratt continued to argue against slavery.
+For example, in 1856, Pratt stated: “We have no proof that the Africans are the descendants of old Cain who was cursed, and even if we had that evidence we have not been ordered to inflict that [curse] upon that race.”

 When the Civil War broke out, there is some indication that some slave owners returned to the South because they were thought they were more likely to keep their slaves.
 On June 19, 1862, Congress prohibited slavery in all US territories.